bootstrap-ruby/bootstrap_form/RELEASING.md

 7. Update the installation instructions in `README.md` to use the new version.
 8. Commit the CHANGELOG and version changes in a single commit; the message should be "Preparing vX.Y.Z" where `X.Y.Z` is the version being released.
+8. If you did the above on a branch, merge it to `main`.
 9. Tag, push to GitHub, and publish to rubygems.org:

        bundle exec rake release